- Applies to:

 An identifying serial number will be stamped on every key.
 The serial number for each key will identify the person the key is issued to and tell its specific use.
 This information will be maintained in a database administered by the Campus Safety Department’s key control officer and the college locksmith.

-Because of the sensitivity of some of the locations that keys can open; costing up to several hundred thousand dollars to rekey such an area if a key is lost or stolen, it is important to report lost keys immediately (Within 1 business day) to the Campus Safety Department.
-The keys will then be noted as lost in the key database.
-A new key will not be issued to anyone who was previously assigned a key to the same door or area as the key they are requesting, unless they have reported the original key as being lost or stolen to the Campus Safety Department, and the key database reflects the fact the original key was reported missing.
+Because of the sensitivity of some of the locations that keys can open and the possibility of lost or stolen keys costing the college several hundred thousand dollars to rekey a specific area, it is important to report lost keys immediately to the Campus Safety Department.
+A new key will not be issued unless the staff or faculty member has reported the original key as being lost or stolen to the Campus Safety Department, and the key database reflects the fact the original key was reported missing.
 A $25 fee will be assessed for the replacement of each lost or stolen key.

 If a broken or damaged key is being replaced, all pieces of the broken/damaged key must be turned in prior to a replacement key being issued.
 There is no charge for a replacement key when this procedure is followed.